A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 "Don't fret," Hermione said from where she was seated on Ron's four-poster bed.
 "It looks good when it's a little wild."

-Sending her a grateful glance, he nodded.
+Glancing at her, he nodded gratefully.
 He had been miffed when Ron dragged her over to help convince him dating the Carrows was a bad idea, but to his relief, she seemed content to watch him and occasionally offer advice.
 He took it to heart.
 Hermione was a witch, and thus knowledgeable in their mysterious ways.

 Ron made a frustrated noise.
 "Since when do you care about your hair?
 Listen, mate, you need to see Madam Pomfrey right away.
 And if she's not there, Snape."